tcassanelli/pyoof/docs/telgeometry/index.rst

     ax.set_title('OPD function Effelsberg telescope')
     ax.legend(loc='upper right')

-Becomes clear that by adding a radial offset of :math:`d_z=0` m the solution becomes flat.
+From the plot, it becomes clear that by adding a radial offset of :math:`d_z=0` m the solution becomes flat.

 See Also
 ========